 Happy Holidays from Pro Teck Valuation Intelligence!

-For the final Home Value Forecast of the year, we will examine trends over the past 12 months and list the Top 3 CBSAs in the following categories:
+For the final Home Value Forecast of the year, we will examine trends over the past 12 months and list the top three CBSAs in the following categories:

 - Highest Current Sales Price